So you got some cuttings....

 Once your plants have roots, you can SLOWLY introduce them to more sun.
 Start with morning sun but afternoon shade.
 Why?
 Again, with the bacon thing, they will burn up if you do it too quickly.

 Are there some loose leaves that came in the box?
 You can plant those, too.
 Just lay them on top of the soil.
 Some will be divas and die and others may show signs of new plant growth.
 Just leave them be.
 They are ready when the host leaf completely dries up, they dont need any water until that happens, put that misting bottle away!

 Can you plant your cuttings in one pot?
 Yes, they actually do well when they have root competition.

 Can you plant them individually?
 Also, yes!
 It's really a personal preference.

 Some plants root a lot faster than others, so don't be discouraged!

-Now go find a fun pot and plant something!
+Now, go find a fun pot and plant something!
 Me?
-I'm gonna go cook up some bacon.
+With all that talk about bacon I think I’ll make myself as BLT.
 It actually sounds really good right about now!